 District & State Assessments

 Throughout grades K-12, assessment of Language Arts skills is paramount.
-In addition to teacher created assessments, students also participate in District Assessments each marking period as well as the PARCC English Language Arts/Literacy Assessments in grades 3-11.
-High school students take PSAT and SAT exams for college entrance.
+In addition to teacher-created assessments, students also participate in LinkIt!
+Benchmark Assessments three times a year for each marking period, as well as the New Jersey Student Learning Assessment in English Language Arts/Literacy Assessments in grades 3-9.
+High school students take PSAT, SAT, and NJGPA for graduation requirements and college entrance.
 Furthermore, AP students take AP exams in their applicable field of study.
 The links below will help you understand the assessments your child will take this year and provide resources for test preparation.

 In March 2016, the College Board debuted the newly redesigned SAT.
-In fact, College Board now speaks of the "SAT Suite of Assessment" which refers to three integrated tests:
+In fact, the College Board now speaks of the "SAT Suite of Assessment", which refers to three integrated tests:

 - PSAT/NMSQT and PSAT 10

 The SAT now consists of Evidence-Based Reading and Writing and Math with an optional essay.
 Sophomores at Bayonne High School take the PSAT 10 in order to get a clearer picture of what it will be like to sit for the real SAT and find out what their preliminary score might be.
 Most students would benefit from taking the SAT at least twice, starting in junior year.
 Please click on the following link to learn more, take practice tests, and build your knowledge of the SAT changes!